Supporting Students with EOTAS in the UK - Education Otherwise Than At School

 We Can Help You Get an EOTAS Package

-Gathering Robust Evidence
+• Gathering Strong Evidence

 Securing independent, detailed reports from educational psychologists, occupational therapists (OTs), child and adolescent mental health services (CAMHS), or other professionals is often a major challenge.
 We can help you compile evidence that clearly demonstrates why mainstream schooling is unsuitable for their child.

-Creating a Detailed, Costed Educational Plan
+• Developing a Costed Educational Plan

 The process requires acting as unofficial accountants.
 Mapping out a comprehensive timetable and costing each element of the proposed provision.
 We help you justify the need for specialised services like therapy sessions, tutoring, or extracurricular activities.

-Communication with Local Authorities
+• Working with Local Authorities

 We help you in negotiating with the local authority and ensuring that all expert evidence is accurately reflected in the draft EHCP (especially in Section F), which is another common struggle.
 We often find that draft EHCPs omit key details or do not fully incorporate the professional recommendations.
+An EHCP is a requirement for an EOTAS package.

 To be granted an EOTAS package, we must demonstrate that no mainstream or specialist school can adequately meet your child’s needs.
 Gathering and presenting this evidence in a convincing way can be very demanding.

-Come and Have a Chat About Your Needs
+• Come and Have a Chat About Your Needs

 Let us know what you need.
 Wherever you are in the application process, feel free to contact us to discuss the options available to you.
 The start of the journey can be intimidating, but we can help.

-Collaborate to Develop a Detailed, Costed Educational Plan
+• Collaborate to Develop a Detailed, Costed Educational Plan

 Work together with our team to create a comprehensive, personalised plan.
 This plan will outline specific educational and therapeutic provisions; including tutoring, coaching, therapy sessions, extracurricular activities, and any required resources with clear costings.
 A detailed plan ensures that your request aligns with the legal framework and the requirements of the local authority.